New Cassel, New York: History

 New Cassel was one of the first free African American communities on Long Island.
 It was founded by a group of formerly enslaved African American farmers in the mid 1700s.
 About the time of the close of the American Revolutionary War, Hessian settlers, mostly from Hesse-Cassel in the Holy Roman Empire and who chose not to return Europe, and settled throughout the area, as well; this gave rise to New Cassel's name, which was chosen in honor of the part of Hesse from which most had come.

-When the adjacent village of Westbury incorporated in 1932, New Cassel residents chose not to have the hamlet be absorbed by the new municipality, over fears that taxes would rise.
-As such, it would remain an unincorporated hamlet directly governed by the Town of North Hempstead in Manhasset.
+When the adjacent village of Westbury incorporated in 1932, New Cassel residents chose not to be included within the new municipality's territory, over fears that their taxes would rise by becoming part of the village.
+Accordingly, New Cassel would remain an unincorporated hamlet directly governed by the Town of North Hempstead in Manhasset.

 After World War II, New Cassel became home to a great number of successful middle class families, including many Black and Latino veterans.
 By the second half of the 20th century, New Cassel had become home to a growing number of Haitian and Latino families.